How to Create a Remote Controlled Scoreboard

 Dedicated Scorekeeper Links

-Important: The scorekeeper link only allows score control - it doesn't give access to setup, customization, or board management.
-This keeps your scoreboard configuration secure while allowing others to help with scorekeeping duties.
+Important: The scorekeeper link is only for score control.
+It doesn't open up setup, customization, or board management.
+Your configuration stays safe while other people help with the scoring.

 Where to find the scorekeeper link